Summit County Real Estate Statistics – Median Sales Prices, Inventory Levels Number of Homes Sold

 Number of Sales

-The number of residential sales is up 12%, year over year, Summit County wide.
-The number of sales is down only in Dillon.
+The number of residential sales for all property types is up 8.5%, year over year, Summit County wide.

 Luxury Sales are Strong in Summit County

-The number of residential property sales $1,000,000 and above is up 108.7% year to date.
-Breckenridge’s luxury sales are up 70% and Copper Mountain and Keystone’s numbers are way up, with a smaller data set.
+The number of residential property sales $1,000,000 and above is up 114.3% year over year.
+Breckenridge’s luxury sales are up 110% and Silverthorne’s numbers are up significantly, with a smaller data set.

-The median price for vacant land sales in Summit County is up 10.8%, year over year.
-There are some good deals out there for sunny view lots, if you’re thinking about building.
+The median price for vacant land sales in Summit County is down 10.6%, year over year.
+There are some really good deals out there for sunny view lots, if you’re thinking about building.

 Of the current number of under-contract residential properties, about one-third are new construction.
 New construction projects continue in Summit County, especially in Breckenridge and Silverthorne, both single family homes and duplexes as well as new condo developments.
 Of particular note: Peak Ten Bluffs, River’s Edge, Muggins Gulch, The Highlands, and Shock Hill in Breckenridge.
 In Silverthorne, River’s Edge condos, Angler Mountain Ranch, and new custom homes in Eagles Nest.